Brendan Piakura: 2021

 Piakura began the season playing for the Norths Devils in the Queensland Cup.

 On 15 April, he re-signed with the Brisbane club until the end of the 2024 season.

 In Round 24 of the 2021 NRL season, Piakura made his NRL debut for Brisbane in a loss to the Cronulla-Sutherland Sharks.
 He was sin-binned six minutes into his debut for a late tackle on Cronulla halfback Braydon Trindall, and was later suspended for two games.

-Piakura once completing his two match suspension played for Norths Devils in the Queensland cup finals, playing in wins over Tweed Heads Seagulls and Burleigh Bears.
+Piakura, once completing his two match suspension, played for Norths Devils in the Queensland cup finals, playing in wins over Tweed Heads Seagulls and Burleigh Bears.
 Piakura failed a HIA against Burleigh Bears in the preliminary final five minutes into the game and missed the Grand Final win over Wynnum Manly Seagulls the following week as a result of failing the HIA.

 2022

-Piakura had an injury disrupted season with a calf injury and concussions forcing Piakura to miss games across the year limiting Piakura to one NRL game for the Brisbane Broncos in Round 25 in a 22-12 loss against St George Illawarra Dragons.
-Piakura played in Norths Devils 16-10 victory over the Redcliffe Dolphins in the 2022 Queensland Cup Grand Final, starting in the second-row.
+Piakura had an injury disrupted season with a calf injury and concussions forcing Piakura to miss games across the year limiting Piakura to one NRL game for the Brisbane Broncos in Round 25 in a 22–12 loss against St. George Illawarra Dragons.
+Piakura played in Norths Devils 16–10 victory over the Redcliffe Dolphins in the 2022 Queensland Cup Grand Final, starting in the second-row.

+2023

+In round 15 of the 2023 NRL season, Piakura scored his first NRL try in a 24–20 win over the Newcastle Knights.
+He played a total of 13 games for Brisbane in the 2023 NRL season.
+He played in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.

+2024

+Piakura played 18 games for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

+2025

+Piakura played 21 matches for Brisbane in the 2025 NRL season including the clubs 2025 NRL Grand Final victory over Melbourne.